barend-erasmus/http-server-explained/README.md

 * PORT: We specify a port for our TCP/IP server to listen for incomming traffic.
 The largest port number is 65535.
 In this example we have chosen port 3000.
 * ADDRESS: Machines can have multiple IP Addresses thus by specifying an specific IP Address we can listen for incomming traffic directed at this IP Address.
 In this example we have chosen to bind to 127.0.0.1.

-The output of this code would look something like this.
+When executing this code we should see the following.

 ```
 Server started at: 127.0.0.1:3000